PennyLaneAI/plugin-test-matrix/README.md

 * PennyLane-SF currently depends against Strawberry Fields master, not stable

+* The device integration tests currently do not support devices with a fixed number of wires; as a result, `forest.qvm` is not tested.

 ## Interpreting the test matrix

 * **Stable/stable**: This reflects a scenario where PennyLane and the plugin are both installed